ctrivino1/Tello_EDU_Drone_Object_Detection/README.md

 If you get lost with the code and what it is doing, you can always upload it in chatgpt and get help/comments from there.
 You can also ask chatgpt to change the code to download a specific model you want as well.
 This is helpful with saving a little bit of time.

+The .py files to run object detection can be found in the 'Tello-Edu' file.